Before we use the audit trail feature within QuickBooks, it is important to understand what it really is.

 - Congrats you have now activated QuickBooks audit trail within your QuickBooks account.

-If you are not concerned about speed than QuickBooks audit trail is one of the best functionalities to track your QB users.
-It not only helps you lower down your work pressure but also helps you delegate your work and manage your team in a much more efficient way.
+If you are not concerned about speed then the QuickBooks audit trail is one of the best functionalities to track your QB users.
+It not only helps you lower your work pressure but also helps you delegate your work and manage your team in a much more efficient way.

 Hope your query related to “How to run an audit trail in QuickBooks” is now resolved.
 If you need any further help then talk to our QuickBooks ProAdvisor now.